mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 From this point, what is your everyday life?
 You always understand who you are [and] who they are.
 You evaluate yourself, and you are critical toward others, critical towards the present situation – by which you always create anger, hatred, fighting, and many things.
 What is your place in life?
 How do you understand it?

 Even if you don’t evaluate, you don’t think, and you don’t criticize people, still you always give rise to a certain “smell” from your body and mind.
-Can’t you believe [that]? *[He laughs.]* Even though I sit down here without saying [anything], you can smell a certain [something] from me.
+[Can] you believe [that]? *[He laughs.]* Even though I sit down here without saying [anything], you can smell a certain [something] from me.
 So even though you don’t judge, you don’t criticize, or you are very nice, or not good, or whatever you say... if you just sit down here, then something speaks of *you*.
 What is it?
 This is called *personality* – *whole personality*.

 What is *whole personality*?
 What is it structured by?
-That’s why I mentioned those things: emotions, [intellect] and will, and also oneness of the emotions and intellect and volition; and also customs, habits, and characteristics; and also heredity, and memories.
-Memories come from your beginningless past; you have lots of memories.
-Some memories come up in the present; that is just a little bit of your memories.
+That’s why I mentioned those things: emotions, [intellect] and will, and also oneness of the emotions and intellect and volition; and also customs, habits, and [character]; and also heredity, and also memories.

+Memories come from your beginningless past.
+You have lots of memories.
+Some memories come up in the present, but that is just a little bit of your memories.
 But if you sit down, what kind of memories come up?
 You are surprised to see that.

 So from this point, I can say [it] like this: First of all, by your intellect you feel your life and other’s life, and you judge yourself and others and the world, et cetera.
 But that intellectual understanding is just a speck of dust of your whole personality.
-It’s not perfect; but a problem is that the intellect fully *believes* that your understanding *is* perfect.
+It’s not perfect.
+But a problem is that the intellect fully believes that your understanding *is* perfect.
 That is a characteristic of your intellectual habits.

 That’s why we so much love the world which is clear and neat.
 We don’t want the “dark” aspect of the human world; we don’t want to have what we don’t understand; we try to understand *everything*.
 So we always ignore the back. *The back* is [what you] don’t understand.

-#### 1-34:13
+#### 1 34:13

-*The back* [is part of] *space*.
+*The back* means *space*. [...]
 What is space?

-The space *in front* is clear, understandable, reasonable.
+Space is also the *front*.
+[The space in front] is clear, understandable, reasonable.
 This is the intellectual world, alright?
 Created by science.

 And *behind*, that space is very dark.
 You don’t understand it.
 But you cannot ignore it; you have to always carry it on your back!
 What is the past?
 What is heredity?
 We don’t know.
-What is religion, dealing with life and death, in the past, in the future?
+What is religion – dealing with life and death, in the past, in the future?
 We don’t know what it is.
-That is the *space behind*.
+That is the space *behind*.

-And the space to the *right* or to the *left* – this is human relation, okay?
+And the space to the *right* and to the *left* – this is human relation.
 That space is really taken care of by human relation: working hand in hand, under all circumstances.
+This is taking care of space.

-And also, there is *space underneath you*.
+And also, there is space *underneath*.
 This is everyday life, rooted in the earth.
 That is completely beyond *wise* or *not wise*: everyone has to be rooted in everyday life.

-One more space is *above the head*. *Above* is something mysterious, but it helps us so much, when we are confused.
+One more space is *above the head*. *Above the head* is something mysterious.
+But it helps us so much, when we are confused.
 When we are confused, we always pray.
 To where?
 We say God, but where is God?
 We always look up to the sky, don’t you think so? *[He chuckles.]* So *space above* is wonderful – clear, vast openness.

 So even though we say *space* – what is space?
-Not the philosophical term, but practically, what is space?
+Not a philosophical term, but practically, what is space?
 Front, behind, to the right, to the left, beneath, and above.
-Those [aspects of] space should be understood, but intellectual understanding is very narrow.
+Those space[s] should be understood.

+But intellectual understanding is very narrow.
 A problem is that intellectual understanding fully believes that it is perfect understanding, but it is just a speck of dust.
 You always love the front, [and] that’s it.
 You don’t reflect upon the relationship among human beings, you don’t accept the relationship among human beings with compassion.
 If you ignore this [relationship], you never exist in peace and harmony.
 So if you want to live in peace and harmony, you have to take [care of] many kinds of space: front, behind, to the right, to the left, above, beneath.

 But it is a fact that we have intellectual understanding.
 So from now on, what we have to do is to *train* our intellectual patterns.
 In other words, change a little bit. *Change* means patting our head and [saying], *[he laughs,]* “Okay, you are good – but wait a minute.
 I will tell you something; a little more broad aspect of human life which you don’t know.
 I think you shouldn’t [hide] or throw away [these things]; no, you should take care of [them].”

 That [is what change means].
-So from now on, what you have to do is to practice a changing [of] the usual pattern of your intellectual system.
+So from now on, what you have to do is to practice a changing of the usual pattern of your intellectual system.
 Alright?

-#### 1-39:03
+#### 1 39:03

 Another thing is, intellectual understanding always fully believes that there is nothing [after] you die.
 Your skin, muscle, bones and marrow burn out [like a candle].
 Including consciousness. *All gone*.
 So intellectual understanding always fully believes that death takes away everything; there is nothing left, including the other world.
 But – is that true?
 We have to think about it.

 This is pretty good practice for us.
 The first thing is that you should train the usual pattern of the intellectual system which you have had.
-Second, I think intellectual understanding always believes there is nothing left after your death – but is it true, or not?
+Second, I think intellectual understanding always believes that there is nothing left after your death – but is it true, or not?

 If you try to believe in that way [of intellectual understanding], you aren’t satisfied.
 Even though intellectual understanding fully believes that there is nothing left behind [after] your death, still you aren’t satisfied.
 So finally what you do is chase after your own tail, just like a cat.
 That is the intellectual world. *[He laughs.]* Always playing a game... do you know the *see-saw*?
 Or playing with your own tail.

 But if you understand your whole personality, I think you should understand something more than the intellectual world – including many things, as I already said.
 So *how*?
 Let’s make our mind calm.
 Calm your body and mind, and then practically, touch the depth of your whole personality, something more than the intellectual world.

 How do you touch something more than the intellectual world?
-By the experience of the practical feeling of your life, touched by deep meditation.
+That is the experience of the practical feeling of your life, touched by deep meditation.
 Make your mind and body calm; and then you can go deeply into something more than the intellectual.

 Because you have to understand the whole personality – not only your life, but also others’ lives, and also trees, birds.
 You cannot understand trees separate from the sky and seasons, so you have to understand the whole personality of the trees, birds, mountains.
 That’s why Dogen Zenji says that the mountain is not only the mountain: mountains should be understood as mountains and also as Buddhas and ancestors.
 That means *cosmic* trees and birds.
 At that time, that understanding is touching the intellectual world and also something more than the intellectual world.

 But we don’t believe this.
-We always understand, “Oh, that is a tree.
+We always [understand,] “Oh, that is a tree.
 I understand it. *I* know that.”
 But we never know.

-#### 1-43:54
+#### 1 43:54

-So the second point is, even if you find a solution for the life and death problem, saying that the other world exists – it’s not enough, it’s not a final solution.
+So the second [point] is, even if you find a solution for the life and death problem, saying that there is the other world – it’s not enough.
+It’s not a final solution.
 Because nobody proves whether the other world exists or not.
 Through a book, or through philosophy, through religions, or through the words of wise people, et cetera, we [may] believe in that way, but there is *no practical proof* ...

 #### Part 2